 In this context, the ENplus® certification was established in 2011.
 Originally designed by the Deutsches Pelletinstitut, ENplus® introduced quality classes and stronger requirements to those set by the European and international standards.
 Thanks in part to the active support from European partners, ENplus® has quickly become a renowned certification in both Europe and beyond.
 Its success is largely contributed to a much needed harmonisation and standardisation of the pellet market.

-With a projected 12 million tonnes of certified pellets to be produced in 2020, ENplus® today is the world-leading certification scheme for wood pellet quality - produced and traded by nearly 1000 companies from over 46 countries.
+With a projected 13 million tonnes of certified pellets to be produced in 2021, ENplus® today is the world-leading certification scheme for wood pellet quality - produced and traded by over 1000 companies from over 46 countries.